-Kintama recommended the program evaluate the feasibility of attaining the current 2-6% SAR target.
-A number of comments on the recommendations cautioned that is premature to consider this recommendation, as the research by Kintama on which it is based has not yet been peer reviewed.
+Kintama recommended the program evaluate the feasibility of attaining the current 2-6 percent SAR target.
+A number of comments on the recommendations cautioned that it is premature to consider this recommendation, as the research by Kintama on which it is based has not yet been peer-reviewed.

-The Council retained as a biological objective of the program contributing to achieving a smolt-to-adult return ratio in the 2-6% range (minimum 2-percent; average 4-percent) for listed Snake River and upper Columbia salmon and steelhead, as well as for non-listed populations.
-See draft 2020 Addendum, Part I, at 10, 11-12, 24.
+The Council retained as a biological objective of the program contributing to achieving a smolt-to-adult return ratio in the 2-6 percent range (minimum 2-percent; average 4-percent) for listed Snake River and upper Columbia salmon and steelhead, as well as for non-listed populations.
+See draft 2020 Addendum, Part I, at 10, 11-12, 24 (to be finalized later in 2020).
 The Council would likely need to see support from at least some of the salmon fish and wildlife agencies and tribes before changing this objective.
 As described in Part I of the draft Addendum, this is one of the objectives against which program performance will be assessed.
-But at this point, the Council suggests the research and analysis behind this recommendation be submitted to (and considered, if submitted and appropriately supported) the federal, state, tribal collaboration of mainstem operations and the CRSO EIS process.
+At this point, the Council suggests the research and analysis behind this Kintama recommendation be submitted to (and considered, if submitted and appropriately supported) the federal, state, tribal collaboration of mainstem operations and the CRSO EIS process.

-Finally, the Council received a number of recommendations relating hydrosystem operations and survival impacts to lamprey, sturgeon and eulachon.
+Finally, the Council received a number of recommendations relating to hydrosystem operations and survival impacts to lamprey, sturgeon, and eulachon.
 These recommendations are addressed below in the discussion of the program's separate strategies for those species.